 And….everything else in life at large.

-That’s a lotta shit to handle.
+That’s a lotta stuff to handle.
 All. the. time.

 A lot to… balance…. if you will. 🙂

 Balance is a tricky word.
 We’re given such a narrow window of what it’s “supposed” to look like, aren’t we?
-When you pull images of balance you see equal scales, you see people spinning multiple plates equally at once and other similar imagery.
+When you pull images of balance you see equal scales, you see people spinning multiple plates equally at once, ballerinas on pointe, evenly stacked piles of stones, and other similar imagery.

 Balance does not mean Equal